 - submit a Final Report to the Graduate Student Advisor

-- The Academic Advisor MAY retain the FINAL REPORT to ensure all modifications are complete before submitting to the Graduate Student Advisor
+- The Academic Advisor/Chairperson may retain the FINAL REPORT to ensure all modifications are complete before submitting to the Graduate Student Advisor

 PASS: ORAL EXAMINATION

 - The Chair submits the Final Report to the BME Graduate Student Advisor

 - The Academic Advisor will meet with the Student to discuss any changes are required by the Examining Committee

 - Student Responsibilities:

 - The student will make all required changes

 - Obtain final approval by the Academic Advisor

 - Make sure that the Thesis meets the FGS FINAL THESIS REQUIREMENTS

 - Once approved by the Academic Advisor the Student will submit the Final Thesis to MSpace